craftech-io/pre-commit/README.md

 ## Helm/Kubernetes Hooks

 * **helm-lint**: Executes `helm lint` on all Helm charts (directories with `Chart.yaml`).
 Validates chart structure, syntax, and best practices.
-* **helm-template-check**: Runs `helm template` to ensure templates can render without errors.
+* **helm-template-check**: Runs `helm template` to ensure templates can render without errors, then validates the YAML syntax of the rendered output using `yamllint`.
+This catches indentation errors and other YAML syntax issues in your templates.
 Uses the default `values.yaml` file.
-Does not validate the output against Kubernetes schemas.
+  > Note: Requires `yamllint` to be installed for full validation.
+Without it, only template rendering is checked.
 * **yamllint**: Validates YAML syntax and style for all `.yaml` and `.yml` files.
 Checks indentation, duplicates, trailing spaces, etc.
   > Note: Copy `.yamllint.yaml` to your repo root for custom configuration.